merneo/arch-linux/modules/23-fail2ban.md

 ## Step 2: Create Fail2ban Configuration

-**Arch Linux uses systemd journal by default, so we configure fail2ban to use systemd backend:**
+Arch Linux uses the `systemd journal` for logging by default, so fail2ban is configured to use the `systemd` backend for monitoring logs.
+This configuration defines a "jail" for SSH to specify monitoring parameters.

 ```bash
 # Create local configuration directory